h2oai/h2o-3/h2o-docs/src/product/security.rst

         -login_conf /path/to/spnego.conf \
         -spnego_properties /path/to/spnego.properties

-**Limitation:** Since a Kerberos service principal is tied to a hostname its recommended to use SPNEGO authentication only with the *-proxy* option.
+**Limitation:** Because a Kerberos service principal is tied to a hostname, we recommend that you use SPNEGO authentication only with the ``-proxy`` option.

 ----------------